actions-workshop/actions-workshop/docs/005-deployment-azure-webapp.md

 1. Navigate to your repository's **Settings**, expand **Secrets and variables**, and select **Actions**.
     ![Navigate to Actions secrets](./images/005/navigate-to-actions-secrets.png)

-2. Pause here and observe that there are already some **Organization secrets** defined: `AZ_CLIENT_ID`, `AZ_SECRET`, `AZ_SUBSCRIPTION_ID`, and `AZ_TENANT_ID`.
-These secrets were created for you by your organization's administrator, allowing you to authenticate against Azure with a Service Principal (also known as Machine User) to execute your deployment.
+2. Pause here and observe that there are already some organization secrets defined: `AZ_CLIENT_ID`, `AZ_SECRET`, `AZ_SUBSCRIPTION_ID`, and `AZ_TENANT_ID`.
+These secrets were created for you by your organization's administrator, allowing you to authenticate against Azure with a service principal (also known as "machine user") to execute your deployment.
 You can (and will) access these secrets from your workflow files under the `secrets` namespace (e.g., `secrets.AZ_CLIENT_ID`).
 Further details on the scopes of secrets and variables are provided below.

 3. Navigate to the **Variables** tab  and click on **New repository variable**.